-Energy Performance Contract ("EPC")-The District has entered into an Energy Performance Contract for modifications to various facilities.
-The modifications were made to improve energy efficiency.
-Principal and interest payments are made quarterly.
-During 2003, the District made its initial interest payment on the debt.
-The interest rate of the energy performance contract approximates 4.81%.
+Energy Performance Contract ("EPC")-In 2003, the District entered into an Energy Performance Contract for modifications to various facilities.
+The modifications were made to improve energy efficiency District-Wide.
+The EPC carries an interest rate of 4.81% and is payable quarterly.
+The final payment of \$102,747, including interest was made subsequent to year end on August 31, 2018.
+Total outstanding balance at June 30, 2018 was \$101,526.